timqian/blog/posts/one-year-indie-hacker.md

 ### So, should you consider being an indie hacker?

 If you got enough saving to sustain yourself for several years and are eager to try.
 It will be a fun journey.
-Being a indie hacker is a good practice in many aspects, it won't be very hard for you to find a new job if you failed.
+Being an indie hacker is a good practice in many aspects, it won't be very hard for you to find a new job if you failed.

 If you are just bored of "working for others", you might be disappointed.
-As when you start building APPs yourself, you will soon find there aren't much difference between indie hack or work for others.
-In most times, you will be doing the things "you must do".
+As when you start building APPs yourself, you will soon find there isn't much difference between indie hack or work for others.
+Most times, you will be doing the things "you must do".
 A better choice is to join a good team, learn to build a successful product.